 Data shows past performance, which is not indicative of future performance.
 Current performance may be lower or higher than the data quoted.
 To obtain the most recent month-end performance data available, please click on the “Performance” tab of the individual fund under the “Our Funds” section.
 The Advisor may absorb certain Fund expenses, without which total return would have been lower.
 Investment returns and principal value will fluctuate and shares, when redeemed, may be worth more or less than their original cost.

 Wasatch Funds will deduct a 2.00% redemption proceeds fee on Fund shares held 60 days or less.
-Performance data does not reflect the deduction of fees or taxes, which if reflected, would reduce the performance quoted.
+Performance data does not reflect the deduction of fees, including sales charges, or the taxes you would pay on fund distributions or the redemption of fund shares.
+Fees and taxes, if reflected, would reduce the performance quoted.
+Wasatch does not charge any sales fees.
 For more complete information including charges, risks and expenses, read the prospectus carefully.

 Wasatch Funds are subject to risks, including loss of principal.

-Investing in foreign securities, especially in emerging markets, entails special risks such as unstable currencies, highly volatile securities markets and political and social instability, which are described in more detail in the prospectus.
+Investing in foreign securities, especially in emerging markets, entails special risks, such as currency fluctuations and political uncertainties, which are described in more detail in the prospectus.

 Barclays Capital U.S. Aggregate Bond Index covers the U.S. investment grade fixed rate bond market, including government and corporate securities, agency mortgage pass-through securities, and asset-backed securities.
 To be included in the index the security must meet the following criteria: must have at least one year to final maturity, regardless of call features; must have at least $100 million par amount outstanding; must be rated investment grade or better by Moody’s Investors Service, Standard & Poor's, or Fitch Investor's Service' must be fixed rate, although it can carry a coupon that steps up or changes to a predetermined schedule' must be dollar-denominated and nonconvertible.
 All corporate and asset-backed securities must be registered with the SEC and must be publicly issued.